-For many working within the MEP sector, the benefits of Building Information Modelling (BIM) are keenly felt.
+For many working within the MEP sector, the advantages of BIM (Building Information Modelling) are keenly felt.
 It’s easy to see how BIM is changing the construction industry, having already transformed the way in which many projects are delivered out on site.
 From enhanced coordination between project teams and greater levels of accuracy and productivity – felt throughout a construction project, not just the design phase – the advantages of BIM are numerous.

 Despite this, there are still many M&E companies that are yet to digitise their workflows with the adoption of BIM.
 If this sounds familiar, read on as we explore how you can ‘make the case for BIM’, convincing your management to join the digital transformation.